 A HISTORY OF ACCOMPLISHMENT

-These excerpts review some of the highlights of ACL/TCC’s unique leadership in defense of America’s Constitutional liberty.
+These excerpts review some of the highlights of TCC’s unique leadership in defense of America’s Constitutional liberty.

 1974 TCC Founder and Chairman, Howard Phillips, hosted meetings in every U.S. Congressional District to recruit and mobilize grass-roots activists to hold their elected legislators accountable to Constitutional principles.